Ichiro Suzuki: 2009

 Suzuki began his 2009 season by going on the disabled list for the first time in his career.
-He had a bleeding ulcer, which team doctor Mitch Storey said may have been caused in part by the stress of playing in the World Baseball Classic.
+He had a bleeding ulcer, which team doctor Mitch Storey said may have been caused in part by the stress of playing in the WBC.
 After missing 8 games, Suzuki debuted on April 15 and went 2-for-5 against the Angels, including a grand slam for his 3,085th overall professional career hit.
-The home run matched Isao Harimoto's Japanese record for career hits, and Harimoto had been flown out to Seattle to witness the event.
+The home run matched Harimoto's Japanese record for career hits, and Harimoto flew out to Seattle to witness the event.
 Suzuki surpassed the record the following night.